WSMorrison/Hard_Parkers/README.md

 On the index page, visitors are given a button that allows the visitor to see the details of the event.
 The details show on a new page with the same header and footer as the index page.
 Details include the event location, the event date and time, and the date and time when registration closes.
 There is a button that can take the visitor to a map, linked to a new tab in the visitor's browser.
 The visitor is encouraged to login to the site if they aren't already, so they can register for the event.
 The visitor is also given the opportunity to sign up for the site if they are not already, or login if they are.
 These pages are available as tabs on a navbar below the splash image.

-Once logged in, the User has all of the above persmissions ad capabilites.
+Once logged in, the User has all of the above persmissions and capabilites.
 In addition, the User is displayed a button that allows them to register for the event.
 The site thanks the User and redirects them to a list of all the events they are registered to attend.
 In the nav bar, there is also a tab to the attending page, that list of all the events the User is registered for.
 This list is similar to the list on the index page, but it only shows the events that the User is registered for.
 When a User accesses the event details from either the index or their attending page, it displays the details of the event, and a button to either remove their registration or register for the event accordingly.

 Once an event's registration is passed, the registration button is inactive.
 The event remains on index and attending lists until the event passes, when it is no longer displayed.